Limiting or avoiding fat is something we have been hearing for a long time.

 Why is Omega-3 So Important For Vegans?

-EPA and DHA are found in large quantities in fatty fish, as well as in eggs and seaweed but smaller quantities.
+EPA and DHA are found in large quantities in fatty fish, as well as in eggs.
+It is also available in seaweed but in smaller quantities.

 Vegans are unable to obtain these fatty acids through their diet and must depend on the transformation of ALA into EPA and DHA.
-Yes, the body can convert ALA into EPA and EPA into DHA.
+The body converts ALA into EPA and EPA into DHA.

 Vegans can obtain ALA through some plant foods like nuts, as well as oils and seeds.